 Usually, we recommend that most first-time visitors consider allocating a minimum of 2 days for all parks.
 However, you can have a great time at Walt Disney World even if you only visit for a weekend.

-We have created a guide on how to decide the length of your Walt Disney World Vacation.
-However, this guide was created before the current changes, and you should read the advice with caution.
+We have created a guide to help you decide the length of your Walt Disney World Vacation.

 Should I use a Disney Vacation Planner or Travel Agent?